An important note

 For this reason, I think Daily Harvest can help save time and round out your diet by providing a few nutritious meals or snacks that you can enjoy throughout the week.

-However, I wouldn’t recommend depending on it entirely for all of your daily meals.
-It may also not be the best option for those who enjoy cooking or people who prefer more filling, high protein meals and snacks.
+However, I wouldn’t recommend depending on it entirely for your daily meals.
+It may also not be the best option for those who enjoy cooking or who prefer more filling, high protein meals and snacks.

 Here’s a closer look at how Daily Harvest compares to some of its competitors: